qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   print "Type:", renderer.type()

-There are several known renderer types available in QGIS core library:
+There are several known renderer types available in the QGIS core library:

 =================  =======================================  ===================================================================
 Type               Class                                    Description